juepi/ESP-Mini-Base/README.md

 ## Note on production data

-The production data has been created for [JLCPCB assembly service](https://jlcpcb.com/).
+The production data has been created for [JLCPCB assembly service](https://jlcpcb.com/) using the [Fabrication Toolkit Plugin](https://github.com/bennymeg/JLC-Plugin-for-KiCad).
 When placing an order, keep in mind that the rotation of several parts (MOSFETs, all ICs, C6) needs to be updated.
 Cross-check with the KiCAD Layout to verify that all parts will be placed correctly.

 ## Note on MOSFET usage